 Applicants with sound mechanical and/or hospitality skills and a desire to learn but without a barge driving licence can join us as a trainee pilot and study for the appropriate licence which takes 1-2 years.
 A clean driving licence is also required.
 An ability to speak French and English is desired.

-The Tour Leader must have a genuine interest in the region, and the subjects of the visits.
+The Tour Guide must have a genuine interest in the region, and the subjects of the visits.
 Specific knowledge of the set tours can and must be learnt prior to the start of the season.

 It is also important to have a selection of alternative tours throughout the cruise area, which have been well considered.
-The Tour Leader is the principle van driver in the team, and must take this responsibility very seriously.
+The Tour Guide is the principle van driver in the team, and must take this responsibility very seriously.
 Passenger safety is paramount, at all times.

 As driver, they will also take responsibility for the good maintenance of the van.
 The van must remain perfectly clean, even during inclement weeks.
 Water and oil levels and tyre pressures must be regularly checked.
 They should be proud of the vehicle, avoiding shameful scratches and dents at all costs.
 Employment for this post is very much conditional on the person being capable and confident in driving passengers under quite difficult conditions.
 (Narrow towpaths, small villages, motorways and cities).